shryke2a/openfacetrack-android/README.md

 Currently not feature-finished : rotation works, position doesn't.

+# Version

+You can find the releases here : https://github.com/shryke2a/android-open-face-tracking/releases

 # Setting up

 1. Run Opentrack on the computer where you play.